couchbaselabs/mini-hacks/space-shooter/README.md

 	}
 	```

 5. If everything went well in the above two steps, then no one should ever doubt your high score again (unless, of course, you cheated).
 It is now persisted not only locally but in the remote endpoint that everyone can see.
 Let's make sure that this is reflected in the game UI.
 Be careful though!
 Unity updates to UI objects must be performed on the main thread, but we are not there.
 So let's make use of the `UnityMainThreadScheduler`.
-Add this below the code you wrote above:
+Add this below the code you wrote above in Step 4:
 	```c#
 	UnityMainThreadScheduler.TaskFactory.StartNew(() => {
 		//Needs to be called on the main thread